labo

 Proteins (2005) 60: 27-35 wiley

-This latter work characterizes “orphan” proteins which form approximately 10% of any genome of a new species.
-These proteins are characterized by their enrichment in aromatic amino-acids.
-This work proposes that many among the represent the "self" of the species, by behaving as “gluons” which bring about an extra contribution is the stability of multi-protein complexes in the cell.
-This would bring an essential contribution to the functional stabilization of complex intracellular structures.
-More generally the approach thus defined allowed the investigators to define the essentiality of a gene in a real context, by measuring its persistence in many species, not only in sequence but also in its place in the genome:
+The latter work characterises “orphan” proteins which make up about 10% of the genome of each new species.
+These proteins are characterised by their enrichment in aromatic amino acids.
+This work proposes that many of these represent the "self" of the species, by behaving as “gluons” which bring about an additional contribution is the stability of multi-protein complexes in the cell.
+This would make an essential contribution to the functional stabilisation of complex intracellular structures.
+More generally the approach thus defined allowed the researchers to define the essentiality of a gene in a real context, by measuring its persistence in many species, not only in sequence but also in its place in the genome:

 G Fang, EPC Rocha, A Danchin